Banach space actions and $L^2$-spectral gap: Graphs, eigenvalues and Poincar e inequalities

 \subsection{Matou{\v{s}}ek's extrapolation result}

-By an argument of Matou{\v{s}}ek \cite{MR1489105} (see also \cite[Lemma 5.5]{MR2183280}), the $p$-Poincar\'e inequality implies the validity of a $q$-Poincar\'e inequality for all $q<\infty$, with a multiplicative loss ($\geq 4$) on the Poincar\'e constant.
+In this section, we elaborate on the robustness of the validity of Banach space valued $p$-Poincar\'e inequalities, as indicated at the beginning of Section \ref{subsec:markovpoincare}.
+By an argument of Matou{\v{s}}ek \cite{MR1489105} (see also \cite[Lemma 5.5]{MR2183280}), the classical $p$-Poincar\'e inequality implies the validity of a $q$-Poincar\'e inequality for all $q<\infty$, with a multiplicative loss ($\geq 4$) on the Poincar\'e constant.
 The following proposition provides a Banach space valued generalization of this result, which is essentially due to Cheng \cite{MR3503071} (see \cite{MR3208067,MR3356758} for related results).
-We state and prove a slightly different version of this result, which in particular does not depend on the maximal degree of the graph. \begin{prp} For every $1\leq p,q<\infty$, there is a constant $C$ such that for every Banach space $X$ and every graph $\mathcal G$,
+We state and prove a slightly different version of this result, which in particular does not depend on the maximal degree of the graph.
+This section is independent from and not needed in the rest of this article. \begin{prp} For every $1\leq p,q<\infty$, there is a constant $C$ such that for every Banach space $X$ and every graph $\mathcal G$,

 \end{prp} \begin{proof} The proof is an adaptation of the original argument by Matou{\v{s}}ek.
 Suppose that a graph $\cG$ has $X$-valued $q$-Poincar\'e constant equal to $\pi_q$.
 For $x \in X$ and $\alpha>0$, we set $\{x\}^\alpha = \|x\|^{\alpha- 1} x$ if $x \neq 0$ and $\{0\}^\alpha =0$.
 The map $M_{p,q}:L^p(\Omega,\mu;X) \to L^q(\Omega,\mu;X)$ defined by $M_{p,q}(f)(\omega) = \{f(\omega)\}^{\frac p q}$ is a version of the classical Mazur map for vector-valued $L^p$-spaces.
 The next lemma shows that it has the same regularity properties as in the classical case $X=\C$. \begin{lem} For every $1 \leq p,q <\infty$, there exists a constant $C_{p,q} > 0$ such that